Analysis | Fox Business gives Trump an hour of air time to lie about voter fraud (among other things)

 To be fair, it’s not clear what Trump is actually talking about in North Carolina.
 There have been a number of submitted absentee ballots rejected by election officials that are now the subject of a legal dispute in the state.
 This, of course, is a question of the extent to which efforts to root out fraud are overly sensitive.
 A number of people in the state also received incorrectly printed voter registration forms, which also has nothing to do with attempted fraud.
 (Here we’ll plug our handy “is this fraud?” quiz.)

-There was an incident in 2018 where 1,000 completed ballots in North Carolina were allegedly destroyed — but that was part of an apparent electoral fraud effort conducted on behalf of a Republican congressional candidate.
+There was an incident in 2018, when 1,000 completed ballots in North Carolina were allegedly destroyed — but that was part of an apparent electoral fraud effort conducted on behalf of a Republican congressional candidate.
 Trump doesn’t talk about that one much, but, either way, it was caught.

 In Virginia, a nonprofit group sent out 500,000 absentee ballot applications which also included a printing error, making them useless.
 It had nothing to do with the state or with actual votes.

-In the New York primary where Rep. Carolyn B. Maloney (D) was defending her seat, there has been no accusation of fraud.
+In the New York primary where Rep. Maloney (D) was defending her seat, there has been no accusation of fraud.
 Her opponent, Suraj Patel, wanted more votes counted — again, arguing that rules aimed at rooting out fraud were overzealous — but has made clear he doesn’t think fraud occurred.

 Beyond that, though, great examples.